Skip to main content

 Hash index is an experimental feature available in Spice v1.11.0-rc.2 and later.

 The hash index is an optional, high-performance indexing feature for Arrow-accelerated datasets.
-It provides O(1) point lookups on primary key columns, dramatically improving query performance for equality predicates.
+It provides O(1) point lookups on primary key and secondary index columns, dramatically improving query performance for equality predicates.

 Key Features

-• O(1) Point Lookups: Direct row access via primary key without full table scans
+• O(1) Point Lookups: Direct row access via primary key or secondary indexes without full table scans

 • 256-Shard Design: Minimizes lock contention for concurrent reads